 Alcohol puts your health at risk.
 Teens who drink are more likely to be sexually active and to have unsafe, unprotected sex.
-This can result in unwanted pregnancies and sexually transmitted diseases can change - or even end - lives.
-The risk of injuring yourself, maybe even fatally, is higher when you're under the influence, too.
-One half of all drowning deaths among teen guys are related to alcohol use.
+Resulting pregnancies and sexually transmitted diseases can change - or even end - lives.
+The risk of injuring yourself, maybe even fatally, is higher when you're under the influence of alcohol too.

+One half of all

+drowning deaths among teen guys are related to alcohol use

+.
 Use of alcohol greatly increases the chance that a teen will be involved in a car crash, homicide, or suicide.

-Who wants to gain weight?
 Teen drinkers are more likely to get fat or have health problems, too.
 One study by the University of Washington found that people who regularly had five or more drinks in a row starting at age 13 were much more likely to be overweight or have high blood pressure by age 24 than their non drinking peers.
 People who continue drinking heavily well into adulthood risk damaging their organs, such as the liver, heart, and brain.